suoglu/suoglu/README.md

 - 📫 How to reach me: yigit.suoglu@proton.me or suoglu@icloud.com
    - If you have a problem with your homework, please ask it to your instructor.
    - If there is an issue with one of the repositories or you want a feature to be added, please use issues.
-   - I might be slow to answer questions mentioned above or compeletly forget to answer.
 - 🌐 Also check out [suoglu.gitlab.io](https://suoglu.gitlab.io) or [suoglu.github.io](https://suoglu.github.io)